 This problem has also been given the name \problemmacro{Santa Claus problem} as interpreting the players as kids and the resources as presents leads to Santa's annual allocation problem of making the least happy kid as happy as possible.

-A closely related problem is the classic scheduling problem of \problemmacro{Scheduling Jobs on Unrelated Machines to Minimize Makespan}.
+A closely related problem is the classic scheduling problem of \problemmacro{Scheduling on Unrelated Parallel Machines to Minimize Makespan}.
 That problem has the same input as above and the only difference is the objective function: instead of maximizing the minimum we wish to minimize the maximum.
-In the scheduling context, this corresponds to minimizing the time at which all jobs (resources) have been completed by the machines (players) they were scheduled on.
+In the scheduling context, this corresponds to minimizing the time at which all jobs (resources) are completed by the machines (players) they were scheduled on.
 In a seminal paper, Lenstra, Shmoys, and Tardos~\cite{lenstra1990approximation} showed that the scheduling problem admits a $2$-approximation algorithm by rounding a certain linear programming relaxation often referred to as the Assignment-LP.
-Their approximation algorithm has in fact the often stronger guarantee that the returned solution has value at most $\OPT + v_{\max}$, where $v_{\max} := \max_{i\in \cP, j\in \cR} v_{ij}$ is the maximum value of a job (resource).
+Their approximation algorithm in fact has the often stronger guarantee that the returned solution has value at most $\OPT + v_{\max}$, where $v_{\max} := \max_{i\in \cP, j\in \cR} v_{ij}$ is the maximum value of a job (resource).

 From the similarity between the two problems, it is natural to expect that the techniques developed for the scheduling problem are also applicable in this context.
-It is perhaps surprising, however, that the guarantees have not carried over so far.
+What is perhaps surprising is that the guarantees have not carried over so far, contrary to expectation.
 While a rounding of the Assignment-LP has been shown~\cite{bezakova2005allocating} to provide an allocation of value at least $\OPT-v_{\max}$, this guarantee deteriorates with increasing $v_{\max}$.
 Since in hard instances of the problem (when $v_{\max} \approx OPT$) there can be players who are assigned only one resource in an optimal allocation, this result provides no guarantee in general.
-The lack of guarantee is in fact intrinsic to the Assignment-LP for \problemmacro{Max-Min Fair Allocation} as the relaxation is quite weak and has an unbounded integrality gap: the optimal value to the linear program can be a polynomial factor more than the optimal value of an integral solution.
+The lack of guarantee is in fact intrinsic to the Assignment-LP for \problemmacro{Max-Min Fair Allocation} as the relaxation is quite weak.
+It has an unbounded integrality gap i.e., the optimal value of the linear program can be a polynomial factor larger than the optimal value of an integral solution.